 How Rapid Detox Works

-It is important to know that there are recommendations against rapid detox because of the risks involved.
+As mentioned above, it is important to know that there are recommendations against rapid detox because of the risks involved.
 Although it may be appealing to many people because of its seemingly fast-acting process, there are things you need to be informed about if you are considering a rapid detox procedure.

 How Does Rapid Detox Work?